shreyamalogi/MyBestWorks/README.md

 ##### ~ 🚀 YouTube Shorts - @5hre9a and 🚀 Instagram reels - @heaven1y_horizons:

-Crafted an eclectic portfolio over **200 videos**, surpassing a million views on Instagram and 15k on YouTube in just 7 months! 🌟🌟 With unwavering dedication, I commit to crafting these videos each month.
+Crafted an eclectic portfolio over **200 videos**, surpassing a million views on Instagram and 15k on YouTube in just 7 months! 🌟🌟 With unwavering dedication, she commit to crafting these videos each month.
 From highlighting a specific New Testament book in-order, like Matthew in April, Mark in May..... to delivering daily, visually enchanting Bible verses in reel format. 📖 This continuous cycle, paired with the same content on Instagram : **5hre9a || HeavenlyHorizons**,  🎥✨

 | Playlist | Number of Videos | Link | Description |
 |---|---|---|---|